ibm-cloud-docs/appid/pre-sign-in.md

-**Is there anything special that I need to do when using a custom identity provider?**
+### Is there anything special that I need to do when using a custom identity provider?
+{: #preregister-custom}

 When you add user information to your application in advance, you can use any unique identifier that is provided by the authentication flow.
 The identifier must _exactly_ match the `sub` of the signed JSON Web Token that is sent during the authorization request.
 If the identifier does not match, then the profile that you want to add is not linked successfully.